 Chemical Control: Treatment should begin when thrips populations are still low and when tissue scarring begins.
 For more effective control, applications should be made during the afternoon because this is when thrips are the most active.
 Studies have shown that even the most effective insecticides do not decrease thrips populations, they are merely able to maintain the population size.
 This is important to consider when an application date is being chosen.
 The number of applications a crop stand requires will vary according to the residual effect of the chemical and the rate of thrips movement into the crop field.
 The size of the plant and the temperature will also effect the degree of control.
 The more mature a plant is the more folds and crevices it has for thrips to hide in and avoid insecticide contact.
-Insecticide resistance has been observed in western thrips populations, making this species difficult to control.

 Pyrethroids such as permethrin and cypermethrin will not control thrips nymphs but will suppress the adults.
 Pyrethroids should only be used in a tank mix to prevent chemistry tolerance in thrips.
-Dimethoate, spinosad and methomyl will provide control for nymphs but not adults.
+Spinosad will provide control for nymphs but not adults.
 Currently there are no insecticides that provide complete control of thrips.
+Dimethoate and methomyl, two commonly used chemistries for the control of thrips, are not registered on kohlrabi grown in Arizona.

-Cultural Control: Cultural Practices do not effectively control thrips because thrips will rapidly migrate from surrounding vegetation.
+Cultural Control: Cultural practices do not effectively control thrips because thrips will rapidly migrate from surrounding vegetation.